codechecks/docs/configuration.md

 - `--fail-fast` — stops running checks after the first failure, works only in local mode.
 CLI exits with non-zero code.
 This might be useful for executing codechecks in precommit hooks.
+- `-x` or `--with-exit-status` - exits the process with exit status according to checks result